Sports in Aus

 - Colin Carter – a senior adviser to the Boston Consulting Group and a director of a number of companies including Wesfarmers and World Vision

-The panel consulted widely with key stakeholders, in particular those playing a key role in the development, delivery and use of various aspects of the Australian sporting system, and reported to the Australian Government in 2009.
+The panel will consult widely with key stakeholders, in particular those that play a key role in the development, delivery and use of various aspects of the Australian sporting system, and will report to the Australian Government in 2009.
+It will provide an interim report on elite sport by the end of 2008.